arnold-c/reproducible-research/guideline.md

 Be sure to choose a user name that is easy to remember, and easy to find.
 I would suggest just using your name.

 Now you have a GitHub account set up, this is your *remote*.
 If you work on a project with collaborators, this can be shared with them.
 That way, collaborators can work on their own versions of the code on their *local* machine (computer), and when it's ready for other people to use/help write, they can `push` it to the *remote* where others can access it.
-Don't worry if you don't know what `push` is - we'll cover that [soon](#basic-commands)
+Don't worry if you don't know what `push` is - we'll cover that [soon](#basic-commands).

 ### Private server